TobiasPSP/doneland_sources/Components/Power/BMS/4s/40A/README.md

 <img src="/assets/images/battery.png" width="100%" height="100%" />

-# 3S 60A Battery Management Systems (BMS)
+# 4S 40A Battery Management Systems (BMS)

-> BMS For Three Battery Strings And 60A Max Current
+> BMS For Four Battery Strings And 40A Max Current

 > [!NOTE]
 > **BMS** often ship in *locked state*: *no output voltage* is available at the output pins. *Locked state* is also entered whenever *over-current protection* was triggered.
 To *unlock* the **BMS**, connect it to a charger.
 If you did not add a dedicated *charger board*, apply the appropriate charging voltage to its output terminal.

 > [!CAUTION]